 Last week, doctors in Wisconsin confirmed several new cases of lung disease and injury associated with vaping.
-The Wisconsin Department of Health Services said they are now looking into more than two dozen cases of lung problems in vapers of all ages, from teens to patients in their 50s.
+The Wisconsin Department of Health Services said they are looking into over two dozen cases of lung problems in vapers of all ages.
+Case subject ages range from teens to patients in their 50s.

-Symptoms include shortness of breath, fatigue, chest pain, cough, and weight loss, and the severity of the symptoms ranges, with some patients needing assistance to breathe.
+Symptoms include shortness of breath, fatigue, chest pain, cough, and weight loss.
+The severity of the symptoms ranges, with some patients needing assistance to breathe.

 “We are continuing to interview patients so we can identify a possible cause,” said Department of Health Services Secretary-designee Andrea Palm, according to the Milwaukee Journal Sentinel.
 “All patients reported vaping prior to their hospitalization, but we don’t know all the products they used at this time.’

-The Illinois Department of Public Health also is investigating the cases of three young people that required hospitalization for severe breathing problems they developed after vaping.
+The Illinois Department of Public Health is also investigating cases of three young people who required hospitalization for severe breathing problems they developed after vaping.

 Have you or your kids been affected by JUUL?

 Beasley Allen lawyers Joseph VanZandt and Sydney Everett are currently representing several individuals who are suing JUUL for the negative impact its products have had on their lives.
-Most of the plaintiffs became addicted to JUUL as minors and some of them have started smoking regular cigarettes to satisfy their nicotine addiction when JUUL pods aren’t accessible.
+Most of the plaintiffs became addicted to JUUL as minors.
+Some of them have started smoking regular cigarettes to satisfy their nicotine addiction when JUUL pods aren’t accessible.